 Makeup exams are to be taken in the Instructional Testing Center (CEN 311).
-The makeup exam must be taken within 14 calendar days of the original exam or else it will revert to a zero (in the summer session, this must be done by the end of the 4-week session).
+The makeup exam must be taken within 14 calendar days of the original exam or else it will revert to a zero.
 There are no makeup exams after the last day of class without prior approval.
-If approved, they must be completed by the end of the term.
 You cannot request a makeup exam if you have not completed a previous makeup exam.